 To help you along your way, I have come up with a few steps to help you on the wagon ride out west…

-1. Initiate a No Waste Lifestyle.
+1. Initiate a No-Waste Lifestyle.

 You are pioneers now – you must be resourceful.
 Conserve energy in your body and also your house.
 Make a game out of it.
 If the electric or gas bill is lower each month you can take half the savings and split it up amongst your family.
 Or take the savings and set up an indoor movie night.
 Save money on groceries by using all that you have before getting more.
 Clear out the random stuff in your fridge/freezer.
 Get the kids in on the fun – ask them (or Pinterest) for creative ideas and make something different.
-You would be amazed with some of the creations they can come up with!
+You would be amazed by some of the creations they can come up with!